Are you planning a new venture and looking for business plan solutions to win investors?

-You need to make sure you’re prepared when pitching investors
+You need to make sure you’re prepared when pitching investors.

-The cornerstone of the your capital raising endeavours will be the information memorandum.
+The cornerstone of your capital raising endeavours will be the information memorandum.
 The information memorandum in most cases will be the introduction to the matter for the investor.
 The information memorandum provides a concise overview of all facets of the business, the market opportunity, the offer and the use of investor funds.

-Away from the presentation there are other elements to the capital raising journey.
+Away from the presentation, there are other elements to the capital raising journey.
 Investors who are impressed with the presentation will want further evidence to substantiate the claims made in the presentation.
 Investors will ask for and expect all financial and other substantiating documents ready for inspection.
 Many deals are blown during the due diligence period.

 It may necessary for the investor to have access to various people including key customers and other stakeholders.

 The information memorandum will have the future vision of the business and outline the Use of Funds invested.
-However the investor will want to see the directors have a clear plan of how the business achieve the vision.
+However, the investor will want to see the directors have a clear plan for how the business achieve the vision.
 This is typically in the form of a business plan.
 The business plan should have a detailed plan for the investment and the resources required to implement the plan.